Last updated on April 11th, 2020 at 05:33 pm

-What I love about using my soup pot for this recipe is that it makes the recipe a one pot clean up.
+What I love about using a stockpot for this recipe is that it makes the recipe a one-pot clean up.

 Keep whisking the ingredients frequently until they reach a frothy boiling point.
 Then add in the pure vanilla and remove from heat.